 Free climber poses as worker to scale crane 1,200ft above Dubai

-He said he realised after the stunt that the crane’s bars had been covered in grease
+He said he realised after the stunt that the crane’s bars had been ‘covered in grease’

 A British free climber posed as a construction worker to sneak to the top of a skyscraper and dangle from a gut-churning height above Dubai with just one hand.